HyperArx/Arduino-Appearence-OTA-Upgrade/README.md

 # Arduino-Appearence-Upgrade
 As Arduino Ide is open-source we can make changes without any licence problem.
+I am also adding Arduino-OTA as esp has became an important part of home automation.
 So, Cheers!

 Lets get started